 - Look Around and Pay Attention to the Details.
 Some things to notice are:

 - The public restrooms and common areas: This will make a statement about the property management services with respect to cleanliness.

 - The fixtures in the lobby and restrooms: This will give you an idea of when upgrades were last completed in the building.

 - The parking garage: Check the garage for ease of ingress and egress, as well as clearance height and parking stall width.

 - Review the building directory: Check the tenant mix and see if there is a tenant that is undesirable in the building.

 - If you know a tenant in the building, you can ask them for unbiased opinion of the property management or ownership of the building.

 - Notice the traffic, and how long the wait time is for the elevators.

 - Do Not Reveal Any Key Information.
 The listing agent will be fishing for information that the landlord may use to its advantage during the negotiation.
 Even if the property is the front runner, keep a poker face and don’t give your enthusiasm away.
 Your tenant representative’s best bargaining chip is the fact that you are considering other options.
 Let the listing agent compete for your business.
 If asked, simply instruct the listing agent to direct all questions to your tenant representative.

-Are you looking for a tenant representative you can trust who will represent you in commercial lease negotiations?
+Are you looking for a tenant representative you can trust who will represent you in commercial space for lease Calgary?
 Bedrock Realty has been helping companies negotiate new office leases, subleases and lease renewals for 14 years.
 For more information or assistance negotiating your next commercial lease, learn more About Us or Contact Us.